zkemail/halo2-zk-email/README.md

 cd halo2-zk-email
 cargo build --release
 ```

+## Usage
+You can open the API specification by executing `cargo doc --open`.

+## Test
+You can run the tests by executing `cargo test --release`.

 ## Description
 To generate a sample circuit and it's non aggregated EVM verifier, do: